A new member of the crew

 Published on 21 May 2026

-It's a red Esquif Prospector 15, in T-Formex.
-The Prospector is to canoes what the Siberian husky is to northern dogs: an ancient breed, robust, made for long distances and waters that hesitate between lake and river.
-For a hundred years it's been used in Canada to cross the Canadian Shield.
+It's an Esquif Prospector 15, red, in T-Formex.
+The Prospector is to canoes what the Siberian husky is to Nordic dogs: an ancient breed, robust, built for long distances and waters that hesitate between lake and river.
+It's been used in Canada for a hundred years to cross the Canadian Shield.

-T-Formex, for its part, is younger — and its story is worth telling.
-For forty years, almost every expedition canoe in the world was built from Royalex, a material patented by Uniroyal in the 1970s (hence the name).
+T-Formex, on the other hand, is younger — and its story is worth telling.
+For forty years, almost all expedition canoes in the world were built in Royalex, a material patented by Uniroyal in the 1970s (hence the name).
 In 2014, the last Royalex manufacturer decides to stop production: not profitable enough.
-For canoers, it was the announced end of an entire family of boats.
+For canoeists, it's the announced end of an entire family of boats.
 Esquif, a small Quebec company based in Frampton, goes bankrupt the following year.
 But its founder, Jacques Chassé, buys back his company and spends four years developing his own replacement material — T-Formex.
-That's what we have today, in our red canoe.
+That's what we have in our red canoe today.

-We're already using it — not for covering distances, just to get the dogs accustomed to it.
-For now, they're all terrified.
+We're already using it — not for covering kilometres, just to get the dogs used to it.
+For now, they're all scared.